 |Degrees:||Ph.D.
 Sociology (Carleton)|

-- Digital publics and digital citizenship, digital well-being and online resiliency, youth and technology.
+Digital citizenship and digital equity, digital well-being and online resiliency, digital media literacy education, youth and technology.

 *Young Canadians Push Back Against Hate Online